krleitch/WhatsTheHype/README.md

 ## Known Issues

-- The charts are only as good as the data available.
-Sometimes pushshift comments for the current orr previous day are not available at the time of running  giving skewing results
+The charts are only as good as the data available.
+A couple issues have been seen with data availability
+- Comment data for the current day and some time periods is unavailable.
+Currently an educated guess is taken when these occur and the data is excluded.
+Remember pushshift API is not maintained directly by reddit.
+- Link data can be innacurate for large time spans.
+The reddit API does not like returning results from years ago.
+More Investigation is needed.

 ## Future Plans

-- Currently this project is just a way to aggregate and display data
+- Currently this project is just a way to aggregate and display data trends.
-- I would like to expand this into the ability to discover new tickers that are trending upwards in mentions
+- I would like to expand this into the ability to discover new tickers that are trending upwards in mentions.
-- Comparing with past market data it could be an interesting take on what makes market buzz
+- Comparing with past market data it could be an interesting take on what makes market buzz.
-- Can also compare different subreddits and see which ones catch on faster
+- Can also compare different subreddits and see which ones catch on faster.

 ### Planned Changes

-- Rights now comments vastly overpower links, making the 'all' operation too similar to comments
-- A possible soluution is weighing scores more, limited mentions to a link_id...
-- Likewise, Average Score means less for comments, when there are so many... a better measure is needed... (weight number of replies or discussion)
+- I think there is a lot more to what makes a comment or link special than just the number of upvotes it gets.
+Looking into generating a *hype* scoe based on multiple factors including score, number of replies, upvote-downvote ration... could be interesting.
+- All links and comments may also be needed to be weighted differently.